yukizo3tm/sql-docs/azure-sql/database-watcher-data.md

 If there is resource contention between your application workloads and database watcher monitoring queries in Azure SQL Managed Instance, you can enable [Resource Governor](/sql/relational-databases/resource-governor/resource-governor) to limit resource consumption by the monitoring queries.

 The following example configures Resource Governor on a SQL managed instance.
 It limits CPU consumption by database watcher queries to 30% when there is no CPU contention.
 When there is CPU contention, this configuration reserves 5% of CPU for the monitoring queries and limits their CPU usage to 10%.
 It also limits the memory grant size for each monitoring query to 10% of the available memory.

+> [!NOTE]
+>
+> If you make Resource Governor configuration too restrictive, for example by using low `MAX_CPU_PERCENT` or `CAP_CPU_PERCENT` values, database watcher might not be able to collect data reliably or at all because of insufficient compute resources.

 ```sql
 USE master;